-Just because your pet has a fur coat doesn’t mean that he can withstand any weather.
+Just because your pet has a fur coat does not mean that he can withstand any weather.
 Just like people, animals are susceptible to dehydration and frostbite.
-Your dog’s or cat’s particular tolerance for winter weather will depend on a variety of factors, including breed, age, size, medications and general health.
+Your dog’s or cat’s particular tolerance for winter weather will depend on a variety of factors, including breed, age, size, medications, and general health.

 Read our article on how to keep your pet safe in winter weather for more on the following quick tips:

-- Don’t leave your pet outside unattended for any length of time
+- Do not leave your pet outside unattended for any length of time

 - Provide shelter for “outdoor” pets that is warm and has a supply of fresh, unfrozen water